MicroEJ/docs/ApplicationDeveloperGuide/managedc/communication.rst

 all Java-declared methods and Managed C functions that meet the following conditions are automatically bound:

 - The Java method is declared ``static``.
-- The signature (name, parameters and return type) of the Java method matches with the signature of the Managed C function (see :ref:`managedc.type.mapping`).
+- The signature (name, parameters and return type) of the Java method matches with the signature of the Managed C function (see :ref:`managedc.matching.types`).
 - The Managed C function has been exported by the WebAssembly module.
 See :ref:`--export* compilation options <managedc.link.command_line_options>`.
   (Managed C functions declared ``static`` cannot be exported as they are only visible in the C file they are declared) [1]_.